Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Methodology

 \section{Methodology}

-We first develop~\acrfull{usw} to deal with the dimensionality curse and strict monotonic alignment for measuring similarity across multimodalities.
+We first develop~\acrshort{usw} to deal with temporal distortion when measuring similarity across multimodalities.
 The~\acrshort{usw} is equipped with the rotary positional embedding to consider temporal information when measuring similarity across linguistic and acoustic modalities.
-Then, we propose the~\acrfull{acus} framework to mitigate text degeneration for audio captioning.
-We leverage stochastic decoding methods with the~\acrshort{usw} as similarity score across modality to alleviate exposure bias at the inference stage.
-Our training and inference procedures are illustrated in Figure~\ref{fig:training-inference}.
+Then, we propose the~\acrshort{acus} framework to mitigate text degeneration for audio captioning.
+We leverage stochastic decoding methods with the~\acrshort{usw} as a similarity score across modality to alleviate exposure bias at the inference stage.
+Our training and inference procedure are illustrated in Figure~\ref{fig:training-inference}.